 I love my job, and I get to work with a great variety of really talented people.
 I have a husband who is very supportive and understanding.
 When I have time off, I do lots of yoga.

 What do you like most about being a re-recording mixer?
 What do you like least?

 What I love most about my job is collaboration.
 What I like the least is traffic!!

 What is your favorite day off activity?
 Any other hobbies or interests?

-When I’m off I love traveling with my husband, and we love snow skiing and motorcycle riding.
+When I’m off, I love traveling with my husband, and we love snow skiing and motorcycle riding.

 One of the most challenging films I’ve worked on is also the most rewarding.
 While mixing MONEYBALL, there were many vintage and archival recordings from real broadcasts and baseball games.
-There were also new recordings with specific information to help tell the story that were much “cleaner” than the archival recordings so we needed to blend the two seamlessly so that the audience wouldn’t notice the difference.
-This was a challenge but it also landed my team an Oscar nomination for sound mixing.
+There were also new recordings with specific information to help tell the story that was much “cleaner” than the archival recordings so we needed to blend the two seamlessly so that the audience wouldn’t notice the difference.
+This was a challenge, but it also landed my team an Oscar nomination for sound mixing.